ContraCLM: Contrastive Learning For Causal Language Model: Experiments

 In this section, we study the effectiveness of our proposed contrastive learning framework on programming language applications -- code search, code completion, and code re-ranking.
-Different from Section \ref{sec:nl_experiment}, CodeGen is pretrained without using dropout from the very beginning.
-We follow the same setting for all models in this subsection so as to study the effectiveness of \ourmethod without the dropout-based augmentation.
-We also further investigate how dropout would affect the decoder-only models when evaluated on the downstream tasks in Section \ref{sec:ablation} and Appendix \ref{appendix:dropout_ablation}.
+Since CodeGen models are pretrained without dropout activations, we follow the same for our models in this subsection helping us study the effectiveness of \ourmethod without dropout augmentations.
+We also investigate how dropout would affect the decoder-only models when evaluated on the downstream tasks in Section \ref{sec:ablation} and Appendix \ref{appendix:dropout_ablation}.